archana-rg/ml-practical-apps/used_car_price/README.md

 Test R2 Score : 0.370
 ```

-This score is in the same ballpark as with Feature Importance but it will result in slow computation to go with higher number of features.
+This score is in the same ballpark as with Feature Importance but it will result in slow computation if we go with higher number of features.

 With PCA, the performance is much poorer with top 10 features:
 ```